-Section CB 15B was enacted to clarify when a person acquires land for tax purposes.
-Section CB 15B applies for all the land provisions in subpart CB, except the 2-year bright-line test.
+- 1. The date that land is acquired is relevant to many of the land sale rules for example those involving 10-year timeframes or where the circumstances at the date of acquisition need to be considered (this may include what your intention was, whether you were associated with someone in a relevant land-related business, or why you acquired the land). - 2.
+Section CB 15B was enacted to clarify when a person acquires land for income tax purposes.
 The Commissioner has been asked to confirm when a person will acquire an estate or interest in land for the purposes of s CB 15B, and to provide examples of the date of acquisition of land in different scenarios.